 Mile of Flowers Plant-In

-The Mile of Flowers is a tradition dating back to 1967, when Kathleen Kirk set out to commemorate Canada’s centennial year.
+The Mile of Flowers is a Comox Valley tradition dating back to 1967, when Kathleen Kirk set out to commemorate Canada’s centennial year.
 That year she planted 7,800 seedlings as a welcome to tourists.
-What began as the initiative of one woman now involves hundreds of volunteers and around 30,000 flowers.
+From those beginnings launched an annual effort to plant tens of thousands of flowers in garden beds along Courtenay’s main thoroughfare.